-New Changes to Texas Property Tax Laws: What You Need to Know
+Current Texas Property Tax Laws: What You Need to Know

-Homeowners can currently apply for a homestead exemption if they own a qualifying property as their primary residence.
+Homeowners can apply for a homestead exemption if they own a qualifying property as their primary residence.
 Homestead exemptions offer these benefits:

-Changes to Assessment Value Increases: A 20% Cap for Non-Homesteaded Properties
+Assessment Value Cap for Non-Homesteaded Properties

 However, not all properties can receive the benefits of a homestead exemption—only qualifying primary residences do.
 For all other types of properties, such as rental properties and second homes, there is no exemption or protective cap preventing sharp property value increases.

-• Property investors and people with more than one home will save on property taxes because the cap will curtail steep increases in the property’s tax bill.
+- Property investors and people with more than one home will save on property taxes because the cap will curtail steep increases in the property’s tax bill.

-• The 20% cap also makes property tax payments more predictable.
+- The cap also makes property tax payments more predictable.
 Lenders can more accurately estimate monthly funding into escrow accounts, and property owners won’t be as shocked by turbulent tax obligations.

-• Tenants and property occupants also benefit.
+- Tenants and property occupants also benefit.
 Increasing property taxes lead to increased rental rates, but lower increases in property tax obligations lead to lower rent hikes.

 Changes to the Property Tax Protest Process: Voted-In Appraisal District Board Members